DoubleStyx/Syncra/README.md

 - Codegen for managed/native ECS?
 - Should the ECS go on the Rust side?
 Rust protects against unsafe operations while remaining safe during highly concurrent workflows.
 - Could I use Rust for the ECS internally while using C# for the high-level user interaction?
 My idea was to internally represent the scene using ECS but provide a higher-level abstraction for users looking at the scene graph.
+- Use bevy ECS and asset server for now?